Fast winning strategies in a generalized van der Waerden game: A Weak Lower Bound

 We end this section with one of the main claims of this paper (Theorem \ref{gab}).
-Its proof uses the following lemma. \begin{lemma} Suppose Maker has a $n$-move strategy.
-Then $S$ is symmetric, i.e. a copy or a reflection of $C_s(n,k)$, where $s\in\{1,2\}$.
-In any game using this winning strategy, on the $(n-r)$th move Maker builds either \begin{itemize} \item a copy of $C_1(n-r,k)$, if $S$ has symmetry $(1,n)$, \item a copy of $C_2(n-r,k)$, if $S$ has symmetry $(2,n)$, or \item a reflection of $C_2(n-r,k)$, if $S$ has symmetry $(1,n-1)$. \end{itemize} Hence, Maker has an $(n-r)$-move strategy for copies of $C_s(n-r,k)$. \end{lemma} \begin{proof} The fact that $S$ is symmetric is Lemma \ref{nec}.
+Its proof uses the following lemma. \begin{lemma} Suppose Maker has an $n$-move strategy.
+In any game using this winning strategy, on the $(n-r)$th move Maker builds either \begin{itemize} \item a copy of $S_1(n-r,k)$, if $S$ has type $(1,n)$, \item a copy of $S_2(n-r,k)$, if $S$ has type $(2,n)$, or \item a reflection of $S_2(n-r,k)$, if $S$ has type $(1,n-1)$. \end{itemize} Hence, Maker has an $(n-r)$-move strategy for symmetric sets of size $n-r$ of the corresponding type. \end{lemma} \begin{proof} Note the assumption that $S$ is symmetric, which holds by Lemma \ref{nec}.
+Suppose $S$ has type $(i,j)$.
 It suffices to prove the case $r=1$.
 The result follows by induction.
-Suppose Maker builds $R$ on their $(n-1)$th move.
-Then Breaker would pick $x$ such that $R\cup\{x\}$ is a copy of $S$.
+Suppose Maker builds $R$ on their $(n-1)$th move; we may assume that $|R|> 3$ since sets of size 3 are symmetric of every possible type.
+We may assume that Breaker would pick $x$ such that $R\cup\{x\}$ is a copy of $S$.
 Maker then plays $y\neq x$ such that $R\cup\{y\}$ is also a copy of $S$.
 Thus, $R\cup\{y\}$ is a copy of $R\cup\{x\}$.
-That is, there exists an affine $f:\mathbb{Q}\to\mathbb{Q}$ such that
+That is, there exists an increasing affine function $f:\mathbb{Q}\to\mathbb{Q}$ such that

+for some copy $S'=\{s'_1,s'_2,\dots,s'_n\}$ of $S$, indexed in increasing order.
+Note that $f(x)\neq y$, otherwise $f(R)=R$ which is impossible if $|R|>1$.
+It follows that $S'\setminus\{y\}$ is a distinct copy of $S'\setminus\{f(x)\}$.
+This means that $S'$ is symmetric of type $(k,l)$ where $f(x)=s'_k$ and $y=s'_l$ (or vice versa).
+By Lemma \ref{nos}, $(k,l)=(i,j)$.
+Therefore, $R=S'\setminus\{s'_j\}$.
+By the comments preceding Lemma \ref{nos}, we are done. \end{proof} \begin{theorem} If $n\geq 5$, then Maker does not have an $n$-move strategy. \end{theorem} \begin{proof} We only need to prove the case $n=5$; if Maker has an $n$-move strategy and $n>5$, then Maker would have a 5-move strategy by the last sentence of Lemma \ref{han}.
+Suppose for the sake of a contradiction that Maker has a $5$-move strategy.
+We break the argument into cases by Lemma \ref{types}.